-For college information, 76 percent of high school students say they depend upon teachers, 66 percent rely upon parents, and 65 percent talk school counselors.
+For college information, 76 percent of high school students say they depend upon teachers, 66 percent rely upon parents, and 65 percent talk with school counselors.
 Students depend upon teachers for information and, for students in remote rural high poverty schools, teachers may be the only college-educated persons with whom they have daily contact (Metropolitan Life, 2011).
-Strong college going cultures in schools depend upon teachers who adopt a positive attitude about postsecondary education for all students and reinforce the attitude within their classrooms (Metropolitan Life, 2011).
+Strong college-going cultures in schools depend upon teachers who adopt a positive attitude about postsecondary education for all students and reinforce the attitude within their classrooms (Metropolitan Life, 2011).

 The messages teachers share with students and parents, particularly in high poverty schools and districts in which adult family members have limited or no experience with college enrollment and the requirements for success, are essential.
 The communication between teachers and their students and parents regarding college is important to increasing the college-going cultures of schools.
 The messages shared in these conversations may be integral in helping students and their parents see the possibilities of college and life after college, even when it may mean that students will leave their hometowns to pursue college and career (Perna, 2006; Schneider, 2007).

-Perna’s (2006) review and synthesis of college going research indicates that academic preparation and achievement, knowledge about college, family support and financial resources are most important predictors of college enrollment.
+Perna’s (2006) review and synthesis of college-going research indicates that academic preparation and achievement, knowledge about college, family support and financial resources are most important predictors of college enrollment.
 Understanding college enrollment decisions includes accounting for four layers of context: students and their families, the K-12 school system, college and universities, and the broader societal, economic, and policy context.
 Access to advanced high school courses and postsecondary preparation activities are two key predictors of higher postsecondary educational aspirations for rural youth (Irvin et al., 2011; Monk 2007; Planty, Provasnik, & Daniel, 2007; Provasnik, Coleman, Gilbertson, Herring, & Xie, 2007).

 Research also suggests a causal relationship of academic self-concept on achievement and reciprocal effects of self-efficacy and postsecondary education enrollment (Guay, Marsh, & Boivin, 2003; Valentine, DuBois, & Cooper, 2004).
 Positive school valuing of education, a predictor of educational aspirations, and school belonging, a predictor of educational achievement increased through instructional practices such as cooperative learning and proactive classroom management, are integral to positive impact on school achievement and postsecondary enrollment (Hawkins, Doueck, & Lishner, 1988).